-Issue Identified Action to be taken Responsible Officer and target date The Executive considered the Medium Term Financial Strategy for the Council in September 2022.
-The Council has continued to work The Council will continue to lobby Government for fairer funding for rural services, and respond to the committed consultation on funding reforms which we anticipate to be launched in 2023.
-Director Strategic Finance - 2023 challenges as a result of uncertainty in the wider economy and constraints on public sector spending and the additional pressures as a result of inflationary increases to its goods and services.
+Issue Identified Action to be taken Responsible Officer and target date Financial Uncertainty The Executive considered the Medium Term Financial Strategy for the Council in September 2022.
+The Council has continued to work in partnership with West Devon Borough Council which has allowed us to achieve annual savings of £3.9m and more importantly, protect frontline services.
+The Council will continue to lobby Government for fairer funding for rural services, and respond to the committed consultation on funding reforms which we anticipate to be launched in 2023.
+Director Strategic Finance - 2023 The Council does however continue to face considerable financial challenges as a result of uncertainty in the wider economy and constraints on public sector spending and the additional pressures as a result of inflationary increases to its goods and services.
 We had expected a longer term financial settlement to be made in December 2022 however Government again made only a single year settlement.
 It did however set a commitment for consultation on further funding reforms to come forward during 2023.
-Following the commencement of the new Council term in May 2023, officers will work with the Leader and his Executive to update the Medium Term Financial Strategy and review the existing capital programme and reserves.
+In February 2023, Full Council considered, and agreed, a balanced budget for 2023/24 Following the commencement of the new Council term in May 2023, officers will work with the Leader and his Executive to update the Medium Term Financial Strategy and review the existing capital programme and reserves.
 This activity will be aligned to the development of a new Corporate Strategy for the next 4 year period.
 Director Strategic Finance - September 2023 Executive meeting

-Issue Identified Action to be taken Responsible Officer and target date Delivery of Waste and Recycling In the 2021/22 Annual Governance Statement, we highlighted the issues being experienced by our waste contractor in delivering the Waste and Recycling Service.
+Issue Identified Action to be taken Responsible Officer and target date In the 2021/22 Annual Governance Statement, we highlighted the issues being experienced by our waste contractor in delivering the Waste and Recycling Service.
 Throughout 2022/23, the Council continued a significant focus on trying to resolve issues with its waste and recycling service.
 On 12 July 2022, Executive considered a report, with advice from the Council's Waste Working Group.
 The Waste Working Group advised that the Council and FCC Environment have reached a mutual agreement to end their contract for waste, recycling, street and toilet cleaning services.
 Both parties agree that the past few years have presented a number of extremely challenging circumstances.
 In the best interests of the residents of the South Hams, it was proposed that the services will be operated by the Council from Monday 3 October 2022.
 This decision was subsequently approved by Full Council on 14 July 2022.
-The Council developed a project team to ensure a smooth transition of services back to the Council , with the services returning to the Council's control as planned on 3 October.
+The Council developed a project team to ensure a smooth transition of services back to the Council, with the services returning to the Council's control as planned on 3 October.
 Since the service has been returned to the control of the Council, service performance has stabilised and improved significantly.
 We have taken steps to reduce the amount of agency resource employed to further provide stability for the service.
 The introduction of a chargeable garden waste service progressed and launched in March 2023.
-As reported to the Executive on 13 th April 2023, for the first time in over three years, the service has achieved the national industry standard performance target of no more than 80 missed bins per 100,000 collections.
-The Council is now progressing plans to purchase end of life fleet replacements and the fleet required in order to roll out the remaining properties (approx. 23,000) onto the Devon Aligned Services (anticipated to be in October 2023).
-The estimated cost is £2.16m and the Council is utilising the Vehicle and Plant Earmarked reserve and the one- off implementation budget to purchase the fleet.
-The rationale for implementing this service is to improve recycling rates and reduce recyclable materials entering the residual waste stream, ultimately contributing to the national climate change targets.
-The Council also intends to progress with improvements to the Torr Depot in order to provide further performance improvements.
+As reported to the Executive on 13 th April 2023, there has been a fundamental improvement in performance and in February 2023, for the first time in over three years, the service has achieved the national industry standard performance target of no more than 80 missed bins per 100,000 collections.
 Assistant Director Waste and Operations - October 2023 Assistant Director Waste and Operations - October 2023